Policies and procedures at an institution as complex as Tufts University are regularly under review and subject to revision.

 Public and Environmental Safety policies help to keep Tufts’ campuses a safe and healthy learning environment.
-Requirements for emergency notifications, conducting business with minors on campus, video security and weapons on campus are listed within the policies and enforced on all campuses.
+Requirements for emergency notifications, conducting business with minors on campus, video security, weapons, and use of drones/unmanned aircraft systems on campus are listed within the policies and enforced on all campuses.

 Office of Equal Opportunity Policies

 The Office of Equal Opportunity (OEO) administers policies, including discrimination, sexual harassment and sexual misconduct, to ensure a safe and welcoming learning and working environment for all members of the Tufts community.